 Before filing and paying PBT

-To file and pay PBT, distributors and registered dealers must create a user profile and register a PBT tax account on the Phila.
-Tax Services website.
+To file and pay PBT, distributors and registered dealers must create a user profile and register a PBT tax account on the Philadelphia Tax Center website.

 Partnerships and sole proprietors should register with their Federal EIN numbers.
 If they don’t have an EIN, they can use a Social Security Number (SSN).

-Businesses with an existing Philadelphia tax account number, can use the same EIN/SSN and account number to file PBT.
+Businesses with an existing Philadelphia Tax Identification Number, or PHTIN, can use the same EIN/SSN and account number to file PBT.

 Distributors who sell to other distributors do not file and pay PBT.
 The distribution of sweetened beverages to other wholesalers is not subject to the tax.